Zoe Ko

 September 2023 – July 2024

-Designed and taught an English language curriculum for seventh and tenth grade students in a rural village in Northeast Thailand.
+Designed and taught an English language curriculum for seventh and tenth grade students in Thailand.

 Publications